Cumberland County Council, England

 Cumberland County Council was the county council of Cumberland in the North West of England, an elected local government body responsible for most local services in the county.
 It was established in 1889 as a result of the Local Government Act 1888.
 Carlisle was initially within its area but became a separate county borough in 1914.
 In 1974, both authorities were merged along with parts of others into the new Cumbria County Council.
-In April 2023 local government in Cumbria will be reorganised into two unitary authorities, one of which is to be named Cumberland Council and would include most of the historic county, with the exception of Penrith and the surrounding area.
+In April 2023 local government in Cumbria was reorganised into two unitary authorities, one of which is named Cumberland Council and includes most of the historic county, with the exception of Penrith and the surrounding area.

 History

-County Councils were first introduced in England and Wales with full powers from 22 September 1889 as a result of the Local Government Act 1888, taking over administrative functions until then carried out by the unelected Quarter Sessions.
+County councils were first introduced in England and Wales with full powers from 22 September 1889 as a result of the Local Government Act 1888, taking over administrative functions until then carried out by the unelected quarter sessions.
 The areas they covered were termed administrative counties and were not in all cases identical to the ancient counties, but in Cumberland the whole county initially came under the authority of the council.

 The first elections to the new county council were held in January 1889.
 Following them, James Lowther asked a question in the House of Commons about the alleged refusal of the county council to make regulations for the inspection of marked registers.

 The new system of local democracy was a significant development and reflected the increasing range of functions carried out by local government in late Victorian Britain.
 Schools (both primary and secondary) were added to the County Council's responsibilities in 1902.

 Throughout its existence, Cumberland County Council was responsible for the more strategic local services of Cumberland.
 By the time it was merged into Cumbria, it provided a wide range of services, including education (schools, libraries and youth services), social services, highway maintenance, waste disposal, emergency planning, consumer protection and town and country planning for matters to do with minerals, waste, highways and education.
 This made it a substantial employer.

 There was a changing pattern of lower-tier authorities existing alongside the county and responsible for other more local services.
-The Local Government Act 1894 reconstituted the existing sanitary districts as urban districts and rural districts, each with an elected council.
+The Local Government Act 1894 (56 & 57 Vict. c.
+73) reconstituted the existing sanitary districts as urban districts and rural districts, each with an elected council.
 The Local Government Act 1929 forced county councils to review the districts within their areas to form more efficient units of local government.
 In Cumberland, where a review was carried out in 1934, this meant merging the districts.